 The Pros And Cons Of Different Types Of Cat Food

-Feline nutrition is very important for general cat health.
-However, the plethora of dietary options, brands and formulas available to consumers can be confusing, when deciding which kind of cat food is best for your feline friend’s health and wellness.
+Feline nutrition is very important for general health.
+However, the plethora of dietary options, brands, and formulas available to consumers can be confusing, making it hard to decide which kind of cat food is best for your feline friend’s health and wellness.

 - Pros: Usually inexpensive, convenient

 - Cons: Higher in carbohydrates than desired

 - Pros: Convenient, usually more nutritious than kibble

 - Cons: Usually more expensive than kibble per serving

 Fresh (uncooked/processed proteins)

 - Cons: Most expensive option, most cats will not accept the change to fresh

 Cats are unique in their attachment to specific food textures, and it is difficult to get them to accept/change to other forms of food.
 For this reason, we recommend that you try to feed kittens a mix of canned and dry with the hope that they will always accept both.